-The Company's shares have been listed on the Main Board of The Stock Exchange of Hong Kong Limited on 22 December
+The Company's shares have been listed on the Main Board of The Stock Exchange of Hong Kong Limited on 22 December 2006

 These consolidated financial statements are presented in Chinese Renminbi ("RMB"), unless otherwise stated.
-They have been approved for issue by the Board on 22 March 2022.
+They have been approved for issue by the Company's Board of directors on 20 March 2023.

-Summary of Significant Accounting Policies
+2. Summary of Significant Accounting Policies